Synthetic biology: History

 1910: First identifiable use of the term synthetic biology in Stéphane Leduc's publication Théorie physico-chimique de la vie et générations spontanées.
 He also noted this term in another publication, La Biologie Synthétique in 1912.

 1944: Canadian-American scientist Oswald Avery shows that DNA is the material of which genes and chromosomes are made.
-This becomes the bedrock on which call subsequent genetic research is built.
+This becomes the bedrock on which all subsequent genetic research is built.

 1953: Francis Crick and James Watson publish the structure of the DNA in Nature.

 1961: Jacob and Monod postulate cellular regulation by molecular networks from their study of the lac operon in E. coli and envisioned the ability to assemble new systems from molecular components.

 1973: First molecular cloning and amplification of DNA in a plasmid is published in P.N.A.S. by Cohen, Boyer et al. constituting the dawn of synthetic biology.

 1978: Arber, Nathans and Smith win the Nobel Prize in Physiology or Medicine for the discovery of restriction enzymes, leading Szybalski to offer an editorial comment in the journal Gene:

 1988: First DNA amplification by the polymerase chain reaction (PCR) using a thermostable DNA polymerase is published in Science by Mullis et al. This obviated adding new DNA polymerase after each PCR cycle, thus greatly simplifying DNA mutagenesis and assembly.

 2000: Two papers in Nature report synthetic biological circuits, a genetic toggle switch and a biological clock, by combining genes within E. coli cells.

 2003: The most widely used standardized DNA parts, BioBrick plasmids, are invented by Tom Knight.
-These parts will become central to the international Genetically Engineered Machine competition (iGEM) founded at MIT in the following year.
+These parts will become central to the International Genetically Engineered Machine (iGEM) competition founded at MIT in the following year.

 2003: Researchers engineer an artemisinin precursor pathway in E. coli.

 2004: First international conference for synthetic biology, Synthetic Biology 1.0 (SB1.0) is held at MIT.

 2005: Researchers develop a light-sensing circuit in E. coli.
 Another group designs circuits capable of multicellular pattern formation.

 2006: Researchers engineer a synthetic circuit that promotes bacterial invasion of tumour cells.